niekky/niekky/README.md

 - Name: Nick Nguyen
 - Age: 18
 - Interested in:
-  + NLP
+  + Natural Language Processing
-  + ML
+  + Machine Learning/ Deep Learning
   + Web app/Mobile app
-  + Robots and hardware stuff like Arduino, ESP, Raspberry
+  + Embedded Software Programming
-- I would love to collab with everyone on projects that are in my interest, feel free to add me on Twitter: @niekkien_niek
+- I would love to collab with everyone on projects that are in my interest